circleguard/circlecore/source/replay-containers.rst

 |ReplayContainer|s
 ==================

-|Replay| subclasses work fine for some situations, but what if you wanted to calculate the unstable rate for all replays
+|Replay| subclasses work fine for some situations, but what if you wanted to calculate e.g. the unstable rate for all
-on a map or in a user's top plays?
-You would have to make some api requests and manually construct |ReplayMap| objects.
+replays on a map or in a user's top plays?
+You would have to make some api requests and manually construct |ReplayMap|
-Luckily, we provide classes that do this for you.
+objects.
+This is annoying, so we provide classes that do this for you.
 They are called |ReplayContainer|s.

 |Map|
 -----